SuperShinyEyes/cs-cheatsheet/subjects/papers/papers.rst

 * GAN is differentiable and this allows us to guide generators and discriminators to the right direction.
 * High-resolution image generation is difficult as discriminator can more easily distinguish fakes from real images, thus :red:`amplifies gradient problem`.
 * The paper used low-resolution training sets in the beginning, and add new layers that introduce higher-resolution details as the training progresses.
+* They used minibatch discrimination in order to compute feature statistics across the minibatch which is added towards the end of the discriminator.
+* Used :math:`mathcal{N}(0,1)` for weight initialization and then scale at runtime.

 .. _paper_1: https://github.com/YoungxHelsinki/papers/blob/master/PROGRESSIVE%20GROWING%20OF%20GANS%20FOR%20IMPROVED%20QUALITY%2C%20STABILITY%2C%20AND%20VARIATION.pdf
 .. _celeba: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

+.. rubric:: References

+..
+[1] He et al., 2015